weavejester/intentions/README.md

 # Intentions

-Intentions are a tool for runtime polymorphism and inheritance in Clojure, and are broadly similar to multimethods.
-While multimethods dispatch only once to the best matching method, intentions dispatch for all matches, then collate the results using a combining function.
+Intentions are a tool for runtime polymorphism in Clojure, and behave the same as multimethods with one key exception.
+Where multimethods *override* inherited behavior, intentions *combine* it.

 ## Installation